cgwire/kitsu/docs/faq/README.md

 ![Search layout wfa](../img/faq/filter_lay_wfa.png)

-You can be even more specific, lets focus on the first episode : on the search bar add a **space** after the previous search and type `s001`.
+You can be even more specific, lets focus on the first sequence : on the search bar add a **space** after the previous search and type `s001`.
 The research will be `lay=wfa s001` or `s001 layout=wfa`.